9 Ways to Save Water at Home

-We use an average of 100 gallons of water every day 400 gallons, if we're talking about two parents and kids in a house.
-At least 36 states are anticipating local, regional or statewide water shortages by 2013.
+We use an average of 100 gallons of water every day — 400 gallons, if we're talking about two parents and kids in a house.
+According to EPA reports, "40 of 50 states expect water shortages in some portion of their states under average conditions in the next 10 years".
 So if you're wondering where to begin and what you should be looking at, check out these different ways you can reduce water use in your home.

 Invest in WaterSense Certified Products

 The Environmental Protection Agency's WaterSense program partners with water utilities, product manufacturers and retailers to encourage water conservation and development of water-efficient products.
 Any product that uses water — faucets, toilets, showerheads, appliances — can have the WaterSense label, which shows the product meets EPA criteria for efficiency and performance.

 Concerned about the effectiveness of low-flow products?
 Things have changed.

 "The low-flow flushing and showerheads have a pretty bad rap, in part because, well, I always think of that Seinfeld episode," says Roto-Rooter spokesman Paul Abrams, referencing a plot where Jerry and Kramer aren't pleased by the low-flow showerheads that the apartment building has installed, "and as was the case with a lot of first generation innovations, they were pretty awful.
 But that's not the case anymore.
 These low-flow showerheads are fantastic.
 It comes down to, I think, better engineering.
 And if you look at the potential savings in water and energy, it's a no-brainer."

 Retrofit Your Plumbing: Dual Flush for a Fraction of the Price